Find Trade Colleges

 North Platte, NE

-Mid-Plains Community College ranked #8 on this year’s Most Popular Allied Health Professions Associate Degree Trade Schools in Nebraska list.
-Located in the remote town of North Platte, Mid-Plains Community College is a public college with a small student population.
+Mid-Plains Community College came in at #8 in this year’s edition of the Most Popular Allied Health Professions Associate Degree Trade Schools in Nebraska ranking.
+Located in the town of North Platte, Mid-Plains Community College is a public college with a small student population.

 Of the 9 students majoring in allied health at Mid-Plains Community College, 67% are male and 33% are female.